 Transfer: Transfers to both UC/CSU

 This course is a survey of analytical and theoretical concepts involved in the sociological study of courtship, marriage and family in American society.
-CSU
+CSU, UC

 Lecture Hours: 54.0